MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/ai-formrecognizer-readme.md

 | [Samples][python-fr-samples]

+## _Disclaimer_

+_This package supports the following service API versions: 2.0, 2.1, 2022-08-31 and 2023-07-31.
+Service API version 2023-10-31-preview and later are supported in package `azure-ai-documentintelligence`.
+Please refer this [doc][fr_to_di_migration_guideline] for migration details._

 ## Getting started

 ### Prerequisites

-* Python 3.7 or later is required to use this package.
+* Python 3.8 or later is required to use this package.
 * You must have an [Azure subscription][azure_subscription] and a [Cognitive Services or Form Recognizer resource][FR_or_CS_resource] to use this package.